 New to the Vancouver, WA burger food scene, Bless Your Heart Burgers are getting rave reviews.
 We have yet to sample these hearty masterpieces, but the chili smash burger looks incredible!

-That said, if you don’t want to leave downtown and are looking for a quick bite, try a hot dog from the Weiner Wagon!
+If you don’t want to leave downtown and are looking for a quick bite, try a hot dog from the Weiner Wagon!
 It’s a classic food cart and a bit of a VanWa institution.
-Just keep in mind that, while it is one of the cheap places to eat in Vancouver, Washington, it’s cash only!
+Just keep in mind that it’s cash only!

 Dinner options are endless – from posh riverside eateries to brewery taprooms and random food trucks.
 La Bottega, Sushi Mo, Little Italy’s Trattoria and Amaro’s Table are all get rave reviews.